Villejuif–Louis Aragon station

-Villejuif–Louis Aragon station (/fr/) is a station of the Paris Métro, located in the commune of Villejuif.
+Villejuif–Louis Aragon station (/fr/) is a station of the Paris Metro, located in the commune of Villejuif.

 History

-The station opened on 28 February 1985 when Line 7 was extended from Le Kremlin-Bicêtre and serves the commune of Villejuif as the southwestern terminus of one of Paris Métro Line 7's branches (the terminus on the other branch is Mairie d'Ivry).
+The station opened on 28 February 1985 when Line 7 was extended from Le Kremlin–Bicêtre and serves the commune of Villejuif as the southwestern terminus of one of Paris Metro Line 7's branches (the terminus on the other branch is Mairie d'Ivry).

 The station is named after the Avenue Louis Aragon and Louis Aragon (1897–1982), a French writer.

-Early plans to extend line 14 from Olympiades to the Orly Airport included the possibility of taking over the existing line 7 branch from Maison Blanche to this station.
+Early plans to extend line 14 from Olympiades to Orly Airport included the possibility of taking over the existing line 7 branch from Maison Blanche to this station.
 However, the inclusion of line 14 in the Grand Paris Express project means that the line 14 extension to Orly will only consist of new infrastructure and the plan has been shelved.
-Line 15 (another Grand Paris Express line) will serve this station from late 2026 onwards (as of August 2021), two year later than originally intended in 2024, with construction having started in 2017.
+Line 15 (another Grand Paris Express line) will serve this station from autumn 2027 onwards (as of June 2026), three years later than originally intended in 2024, with construction having started in 2017.

-In 2020, the station was used by 4,029,467 passengers amidst the COVID-19 pandemic, making it the 28th busiest of the Métro network, out of 305 stations.
+In 2020, the station was used by 4,029,467 passengers amidst the COVID-19 pandemic, making it the 28th busiest of the Metro network, out of 305 stations.